yuchen2199/yuchen2199.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a M.S. student at the School of Intelligent Systems Engineering, Sun Yat-sen University, advised by A.P.
+I am currently a M.S. student at the School of Intelligent Systems Engineering, Sun Yat-sen University, supervised by A.P.
 [Chao Gou](https://chaogou.github.io/).
 Before that, I received the B.S. degree from University of Science and Technology Beijing.

 Research Interests
 ------